uom-resquant/modelling_book/docs/08_logistic_regression.md

 $$
 Don't worry about that logarithm in the equation.
 We will get rid of it soon.
 For now, what we can see is that the right-hand side of the equation remains unchanged.
 And the left-hand side of the equation includes some stuff that we still don't know how to interpret.
 Let's give a name for the stuff on the left-hand side of the equation: let's call it **logit**.
 The *logit* of a binary variable is the natural logarithm of the odds of the event occurring.
 That's why this model is called **logistic regression**!

 But because the right-hand side of the equation remains unchanged, so will our interpretation!
 For instance, we can simply say that a one-unit increase in $X_1$ is associated with a $\beta_1$-increase in the *log-odds* of $Y$.
-The same applies for binary independent variables, categorical independent variables, multiple regression models, and interactions---everything that we learned about interpreting linear regression models applies here, as long we remember that everything refers to the *log-odds* of the dependent variable.
+The same applies to binary independent variables, categorical independent variables, multiple regression models, and interactions---everything that we learned about interpreting linear regression models applies here, as long we remember that everything refers to the *log-odds* of the dependent variable.

 So, that's great!
 Or almost... there's only one problem: what does an increase or decrease in the *log-odds* of a variable even mean?
 Interpreting the log odds-scale is something some people do not find very intuitive.
-To make thing more intuitive, we need to get rid of the logarithm and get back to odds!
+To make things more intuitive, we need to get rid of the logarithm and get back to odds!
 After all, what we want to know is the extent to which independent variables are associated with increases or decreases in the *odds* of an event occurring.

 How do we get rid of the log-odds scale?
 By exponentiating coefficients!